nvpro-samples/vk_animated_clusters/README.md

   * Each instance gets its own set of vertex / normal buffers
   * The _"layout grid axis bits"_ parameter controls the 3D layout of the copies.
 * Enable or disable the animation with _"Animation"_ section
-  * Enabling animates the individual vertex and normal buffers for each instance using a compute shaders.
+  * Enabling animation causes the vertex and normal buffers for each instance to be updated through compute shaders.
+Ray tracing will use a dedicated BLAS per-instance.
+With disabled animation the instances will share a common BLAS and vertex and normal buffers resulting in a lot less memory consumption.
-  * You can change the two different effects.
+  * You can change the two different animation effects.
 Twisting is used to mimic larger deformations, like in skeletal animation, whilst ripple is used for smaller changes.
 You can also influence how often the traditional ray tracer would do rebuilds rather than just refits.
 On high twist angles you will see a higher render time loss if only doing refits.
   * The _"Ray tracer specifics"_ settings allow to change the BLAS and TLAS build flags.
 Note that the sample was mostly meant to showcase faster builds for animated content, therefore no compaction is performed and `VK_BUILD_ACCELERATION_STRUCTURE_ALLOW_UPDATE_BIT_KHR` is always set for traditional triangle BLAS.
 * Play with the _"Clusters & CLAS"_ properties
   * _"Cluster/meshlet size"_: We found that 64 triangles 64 vertices works quite well.
 Larger clusters save more memory and speed up animation updates, but they can negatively impact render time (and espcially mesh-shaders would be sensitive to them).
 We use a new open-source library for clusterization [nv_cluster_builder](https://github.com/nvpro-samples/nv_cluster_builder) as well as [meshoptimizer](https://github.com/zeux/meshoptimizer) for optimizations.